SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Baker Beach

-You will also find another colorful set of stairways in San Francisco in the Bernal Height District.
-They feature a wave type pattern with bright blues, orange, yellow, and green.
+You will find another colorful set of stairways in San Francisco in the southern Bernal Heights district.
+They feature a zigzag pattern made of bright blue, orange, yellow, and green tiles.

-You will find them heading up the hill between Putnam and Nevada Streets.
+You will the Tompkins steps heading up the hill between Putnam and Nevada Streets.

 District: Bernal Heights